dickhardt/verified-autocomplete-claims/README.md

 ## 6. Token Generation

-- **6.1** - The Issuer generates a VAC-JWT with a `typ` set to `vac-jwt` and the `kid` set to the kid value of the key used to sign the VAC-JWT, and a payload that MUST include the following claims:
+- **6.1** - The Issuer generates a VAC-JWT with a `typ` set to `vac-jwt`, `alg` set to the algorithm used,  and the `kid` set to the kid value of the key used to sign the VAC-JWT, and a payload that MUST include the following claims:

 - `iss`: the Issuer domain
 - `iat`: the time the token was issued in UNIX seconds